-Three black crows may be commonly found in the Forex and CFD markets.
+Three black crows may be commonly found in the CFD markets.

-Forex traders view three black crows as a potential shorting signal.
+Financial market traders view three black crows as a potential shorting signal much like the bearish 3 bar play pattern.
 Thus, the pattern may be readily incorporated into bullish trend reversal trading strategies.

-How to Identify and Use Three Black Crows in Forex Trading?
+How to Identify and Use Three Black Crows?

 Identifying three black crows chart patterns is relatively simple.
 All you need to do is spot an uptrend and three long-bodied bearish candlesticks in a row.

-The GBP/USD chart below gives us a great look at the three black crows candlestick pattern.
+The GBP/USD chart below gives us a great look at the 3 black crows candlestick pattern.